Nominate a beneficiary

 Watch our video to learn more about nominating beneficiaries.

-The benefits of making a binding nomination
+The benefits of making a binding death benefit nomination

 contract